 You can feed the plant once a month spring through fall with a fertilizer especially made for succulents, mixed at half the recommended strength.
 Over feeding the plant can actually kill it as Sansevieria cylindrica is a light feeder.
 You should not feed during winters when the growth is slow.

 If you like, you can also improve the soil with an organic granular fertilizer as well.

 Sansevieria cylindrica are generally slow growers especially if they are placed in low light conditions.
 So they will not require repotting for quite a few years.
 However, if your plant has got overcrowded or outgrown the pot, you should consider repotting it.
 Ideally you should repot during spring.

 Transfer the plant to a container that’s one size larger than the previous one.
 A wider container is best as this plant grows top heavy.
 Make sure you give the plant some time to settle in the new container before you can start regular watering.
 Water sparingly until the plant has adjusted to the new pot.

 To propagate Sansevieria cylindrica plants, understand they grow with rhizomes.
 They send off runners or offshoot that can be untangled and separated with a sharp knife or blade if you want to propagate the plant.
-Wait until the stalks of the plant are at least 6 inches tall before you separate the plants and pot them individually.
+Wait until the stalks of the plant are at least 6 inches tall before you separate the snake plants and pot them individually.

 You can also propagate the plant via leaf cuttings.
 Take a sharp knife to remove a cluster rosette of leaves from the roots.
 Knock off the old soil and plant the cutting in a new pot.
-Just see that the cuttings are at least 2 to 4 inches and are planted upright to ensure proper growth.
+Just see that the leaf cuttings are at least 2 to 4 inches and are planted upright to ensure proper growth.